Alexa, say Grace

 ‘We inherited a site that had not seen significant redevelopment in 12 years,’ Harris says.
 ‘It was structured around the Church of England’s complicated structure, making it difficult for users to find content.
 It was very clear that we were failing to effectively serve our various audiences.
 We definitely had some catching up to do.’

-As well a website redesign, the three-year plan focussed on introducing social media campaigns linked to key Church festivals including Lent and Advent.
+As well a website redesign, the three-year plan focused on introducing social media campaigns linked to key Church festivals including Lent and Advent.

 Harris also planned to use the Church’s content – including that held by its official publisher Church House – more effectively.